Celebrate Earth Day with Yoga and Learning About Our Planet!

 Earth Day Themed Books for Kids

-Check out these other great books on Mother Earth to use in your kids yoga class or with interested kiddos!
+Check out these great books on Mother Earth to use in your kids yoga class or with interested kiddos!
 Many of these can be turned in yoga lesson plans by adding in a pose after each page to match what you see in the book.

 Mindful Earth Day Crafts for Kids